jootten/A2C_Lunar_Lander/report.md

 ### 2. Theoretical Background

-In RL an agent is interacting with an environment by observing a state $s_t$ of a state space $S$ and taking an action $a_t$ of a action space $A$ at each discrete timestep $t$.
+In RL an agent is interacting with an environment by observing a state $s_t$ of a state space $S$ and taking an action $a_t$ of an action space $A$ at each discrete timestep $t$.
 Furthermore the agent receives a reward $r_t$ at particular timesteps after executing an action.
 The agents takes the actions accoring to a policy $\pi$.
 In the LunarLanderContinuous environment the agent receives a reward after each action taken.

 We assume that the environment is modelled by a Markov decision process (MDP), which consists of a state transition function $\mathcal{P}$ giving the probability of transitioning from state $s_t$ to state $s_{t+1}$ after taking action $a_t$ and a reward function $\mathcal{R}$ determining the reward received by taking action $a_t$ in state $s_t$.
-The *Markov property* is an important element of a MDP, that is the state transition only dependes on the current state and action and not on the precending ones.
+The *Markov property* is an important element of a MDP, that is the state transition only depends on the current state and action and not on the precending ones.
 In RL the goal is to maximize the cumulative discounted return at each timestep $t$:

 $$G_t = \sum_t^{\infty}{\gamma^{t} r_t}$$